bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 ## Side Projects

 If you come up with any interesting ideas, build them.
-It's fun and educational, and it's a way to show off your skills.
+It's fun and educational, and it's another way to show off your skills and your initiative.
 Over the past few years, I've created several web applications, a podcast, a few R packages, an Arduino library, and this blog.
 Any code you produced for these projects should be available for download (on git-hub for example).

 You might also consider joining an open-source project.